official-nstechfix/Powerful-PassGen/README.md

 ## License

 This project is licensed under the MIT License, allowing you to freely use, modify, and distribute the software.
-For complete details, see the [LICENSE](LICENSE) file in the repository.

 ## Contact